AnneMartheH/IPC_HOMEWORK_2/README.md

 The computer i have worked on has this processor: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz   2.80 GHz
 x64 based proccesor

+File for plotting is scaling.py that is under lecture 11 at this subjects course site.
+In order to plot the output from a file you need to copy the output from the function from the .o file.
+And then copy it into the scaling.py file.
+Here the plottet data must be put into the array wih the name T.